 “Love is patient, love is kind.
 It does not envy, it does not boast, it is not proud.
 It does not dishonor others, it is not self-seeking, it is not easily angered, it keeps no record of wrongs.
 Love does not delight in evil but rejoices with the truth.
 It always protects, always trusts, always hopes, always perseveres.
 Love never fails.”

-This is the love that God exhibits towards us and how He expects us to act towards others.
+This is the love that God exhibits toward us and how He expects us to act toward others.
 He doesn’t say it will be easy, but always keep in your mind how He loves us despite our flaws and imperfections.

 Love is a supernatural phenomenon that can’t easily be described and is too vast for a simple explanation.

-Love is a choice, it cannot be bought or earned.
+It is a choice that cannot be bought or earned.
 God chooses to love us when we certainly don’t deserve it.

 God is the ultimate picture of love and has designed us in His image, to love and be loved.